OctopusDeploy/docs/docs/administration/retention-policies/index.md

 ## I think I got it, how do I set my retention policies? {#RetentionPolicies-IthinkIgotit,howdoIsetmyretentionpolicies?}

-Under Library &#10140; Lifecycles you select the Lifecycle you want to define or edit your retention policy for:
+Under {{Library,Lifecycles}} you select the Lifecycle you want to define or edit your retention policy for:

 ![](/docs/images/3048140/3278063.png "width=500")